 You may use extra-fare train service whenever your agency determines it is more advantageous to the Government or is required for security reasons.
-The use of the lowest class of service available on any AMTRAK Acela or Metroliner train service (including Acela Express) is deemed advantageous to the Government and no further agency approval is needed.
-On the Amtrak Acela Express or Metroliner train service, the lowest available class is business and on the Amtrak Regional train service the lowest available class of service is coach.
-AMTRAK Acela and Metroliner first-class accommodations may be authorized/approved only as provided in §301-10.162.
+Extra-fare train service is considered to be a class above the lowest class offered on any particular train and must be authorized/approved as provided in §301-10.162.